 - You’ll come to a gate after a brief distance with a Memorial stone at Hollins Cross (Image below.
 Once you reach a convergence of paths from both right and left, make a sharp right, almost doubling back, and descend steeply across the hillside.

-Note: Do note that the path quality worsens here, quite unlike the paved slabs on the ridge.
+Note: The path quality worsens here, unlike the paved slabs on the ridge.

 - Journey downhill until you approach the tree line.
 Bypass several farm buildings, and eventually, you’ll merge with a main road with a gate across it.